MedicoHealth/MedicoHealth.io/README.md

 # MedicoHealth.io
-The biggest doctor-patient environment based on blockchain
+The biggest doctor-patient environment based on blockchain.
+Medicohealth Platform will allow fully anonymous, safe, and efficient communication with the world’s leading physicians

 - Website: https://medicohealth.io/